 The look and feel of the site: we have chosen clean, bright colours with good contrast, with an easy-to-read font against a white background.

-Information pathways: we endeavour to keep navigation routes simple and intuitive
+Clear information pathways: we endeavour to keep navigation routes simple and intuitive.

 Much of our work is in the field of digital mapping where the multi-layered, dynamic character of online maps presents particular challenges.

 Easy alternative route-finding: digital maps offer powerful scope for inclusive wayfinding – indeed this was an early motivation in their adoption.
-Wheelchair users and mobility-restricted walkers should find that they are able to route easily across our maps, via the shortest available step-free routes, via indoor and outdoor spaces.
+Wheelchair users and mobility-restricted walkers should find that they are able to navigate easily across our maps, via the shortest available step-free routes, via indoor and outdoor spaces.

 Meaningful colour and contrast: our maps generally adopt the client's own brand or we can advise, but always with an emphasis on clean, bright colours.
 We are reviewing our colour choices going forwards to ensure that our map colour schemes achieve sufficient contrast to enable meaningful use.

 User feedback: our maps have a user interface with built-in feedback features, enabling users to communicate map-based experiences directly.